mia-platform/documentation/docs/microfrontend-composer/what-is.md

 ---
-id: what-is-backoffice
+id: what-is
-title:  What is Mia-Platform Backoffice
+title:  What is Mia-Platform Microfrontend Composer
-sidebar_label: What is backoffice
+sidebar_label: What is Microfrontend Composer
-sidebar_position: 10
 ---

 Mia-Platform Backoffice is an innovative solution that goes beyond the traditional definition of a Backoffice.
 While it excels in crafting backoffice applications, its capabilities extend further, allowing for the generation and management of a wide range of web pages.
 You can design anything from simple static pages without authentication needs to intricate, specialized web structures.